Previous dayApril 12, 2026Next day

 6.0 km---✓ ReviewedUSGS →

-A magnitude 2.4 seismic event took place 57 km S of Whites City, New Mexico on April 12, 2026 at 19:46 UTC.
-The event originated approximately 6.0 km below the surface, classifying it as shallow crustal.
+April 12, 2026 brought a magnitude 2.4 earthquake 57 km S of Whites City, New Mexico, logged at 19:46 UTC.
+This was a shallow crustal earthquake, focused at 6.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 31.656°, -104.414°.
+The epicenter is at 31.656°, -104.414°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-12